Japanese ink painting, (sumi-e) is the art of painting using brush (fude), ink (sumi) and thin absorbent “rice-paper” (washi).

 Patrica Larkin Green’s Beginner Set

-Patricia Larkin Green has worked with OAS to assemble a beginner’s set for her Sumi-e (Zen) painting class for her courses at the Japanese Cultural Center, Morton Arboretum and Lillstreet.
+Patricia Larkin Green has worked with OAS to assemble a beginner’s set for her Sumi-e (Zen) painting class for her courses at the Japanese Culture Center, Morton Arboretum and Lillstreet.

 - 2 Brushes – One Medium H2C OAS Orchid Bamboo & One C2C OAS Flow

 - Ink & Accessories: I14 500 Ton Oil Ink Stick, I02RJ Suzuri Stone, & White Felt